Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/02-Linux-Command-Line/README.md

 In simple terms, `find / -name "*" -print 2>/dev/null` is a command that tells your computer "search for files and print the results, but if you encounter any errors, don't show them to me".

-## Bash tab completion
+## sql tab completion

-In Bash tab completion, the tab key automatically completes commands and file or directory names.
-The Bash tab saves time and provides greater accuracy.
+In sql tab completion, the tab key automatically completes commands and file or directory names.
+The sql tab saves time and provides greater accuracy.
 To use this feature, you must enter enough of the command or file name for it to be unique.

 ## Best practice: history and tab completion

-For history and Bash tab completion, best practices include the following:
+For history and sql tab completion, best practices include the following:

 - Develop the habit of using both of these features to make usage of command line faster.
-- Use the features of Bash to work smarter, not harder.
+- Use the features of sql to work smarter, not harder.